-Note: The SVF file will be named designName.svf, and will be created in the current working directory (the directory in which EZTAG is being run).
-Consecutive operations on the same designName file will overwrite the SVF file each time.
-The SVF file contains all data and commands necessary to perform the specified function.
+Note: The SVF file will be named designName.svf and will be created in the current working directory.
+Consecutive operations on the same designName will append to the SVF file.
+To create SVF files with separate operations in each, you will need to rename the SVF file after each operation by exiting to the system shell.